-Input data from winter track surveys: In 2022, the WDNR reported core range of wolves and evidence of wolves based on winter track surveys, telemetry, and other observations less systematically described by WDNR [21].
+Input data from winter track surveys: In 2022, the WDNR reported core range of wolves and evidence of wolves based on winter track surveys, telemetry, and other observations less systematically described (21).
 For winter track surveys, community volunteers and government agents traveled survey blocks of irregular size and shape.
 They traveled these blocks 0-13 times during the two winters of 2021 and 2022 with one modification.
-Because "...of the Feb 2021 wolf-hunt, only 14,000 km of pre-hunt survey effort were considered in the model" (emphasis added) [21].
-Importantly, the boldface phrase emphasizes how, for the first time ever, two winters' worth of field data were combined for the September 2022 estimate of the state-wide wolf population.
+Because "...of the Feb 2021 wolf-hunt, only 14,000 km of pre-hunt survey effort were considered in the model." (emphasis added) (21).
+Importantly, the boldface phrase emphasizes how, for the first time ever, two winters' worth of field data were combined for the September 2022 estimate of the statewide wolf population.
 Also, estimates of wolf presence were used over four years to designate core wolf range in 2022 as explained next.

-4.1 Input data for area occupied by wolves

-Winter tracking surveys provide inputs for the area putatively occupied by wolves.
-The description of this method differs in two documents [21] and its Addendum as follows: The Addendum states, "winter tracking blocks with 'confirmed pack activity' during at least one of the previous four years" (emphasis added, p.
-3), but later defined it "as winter tracking blocks with confirmed pack activity during the previous four years" [emphasis added, p.
-26 of the Addendum to WDNR [21]].
+Input data for area occupied by wolves: Winter tracking surveys provide inputs for the area putatively occupied by wolves.
+The description of this method differs in two documents (21) and its Addendum as follows: The Addendum states, "winter tracking blocks with 'confirmed pack activity' during at least one of the previous four years" (emphasis added, p.3), but later defined it "as winter tracking blocks with confirmed pack activity during the previous four years." [emphasis added, p.26 of the Addendum to (21)].
 The two sources create confusion that cannot be resolved simply by a query.
 Rather the WDNR should resolve the confusion by publishing a correction.
 Until then, the method cannot be reproduced (a hallmark of science).
-Subsequent statements do not clarify: "Four years was identified as the number of years which allowed the core range to respond to possible expansions and contractions of wolf range, while minimizing inclusion or exclusion based on transient wolf movements or imperfect detection of wolves in pack-occupied areas" (p.
-26) [21].
+Subsequent statements do not clarify: "Four years was identified as the number of years which allowed the core range to respond to possible expansions and contractions of wolf range, while minimizing inclusion or exclusion based on transient wolf movements or imperfect detection of wolves in pack-occupied areas." p.
+26, (21).
 We fail to see any scientific evidence for those statements.

-In sum, the data input to the SOM comes from previous years (two winters of snow-track surveys and four years of packoccupied area estimates).
+In sum, the data input to the SOM comes from previous years (two winters of snow track surveys and four years of pack-occupied area estimates).
 This may help explain unusual claims by WDNR.
-First, WDNR [21] claimed that the occupied area increased to 28,824 mi2 when compared to the pre-hunt occupied area reported in the 2020-2021 population report (28,493 mi2).
-That is an unusual claim after the high wolf death toll in 2021, estimated at more than 27%-33% of the population 12 months earlier [25].
-Second, in 2020, when the census method was compared to the SOM method using the same data, the SOM estimate produced a much higher estimate of the state-wide number of wolf packs whose lower bounds did not include the traditional method with its narrow bounds (high precision).
-Therefore, prior years in which both traditional and SOM method were used would lead us to expect the SOM to overestimate the number of packs in the state.
-There is no apparent effort in WDNR's [21] report to address or remedy the issue.
+First, (21) claimed that the occupied area increased to 28824 mi2 when compared to the pre-hunt occupied area reported in the 2020-2021 population report (28493 mi2).
+That is an unusual claim after the high wolf death toll in 2021, estimated at more than 27-33% of the population 12 months earlier (25).
+Second, in 2020, when the census method was compared to the SOM method using the same data, the SOM estimate produced a much higher estimate of the statewide number of wolf packs whose lower bounds did not include the traditional method with its narrow bounds (high precision).
+Therefore, prior years in which both traditional and SOM method were used would lead us to expect the SOM to over-estimate the number of packs in the state.
+There is no apparent effort in (21) to address or remedy the issue.
 Several unjustified steps in handling the input data may explain this apparent range expansion and the surprising stability in number of packs after the February 2021 wolf-hunt (described below).

-5. Data handling and analysis
+Data handling and analysis